jtangney/gke-federated-learning/testing/README.md

 ### Create cluster configuration for the new tenant
-Now you need to create the cluster configuration for the new tenant (tenant namespace, Istio policies etc).
+Now you need to create the cluster-level resources for the new tenant (tenant namespace, network policy, Istio policies etc).
 You use the [tenant-config-pkg](tenant-config-pkg) kpt package to configure the tenant resources.
-The tenant config is automatically applied to the cluster using Anthos Config Management
+The tenant config is automatically applied to the cluster using Config Sync.

 - Change into the directory where tenant configs are stored
 ```